Indigenous Environmental Network: Other work

 The POPs Treaty, now known as the Stockholm Convention after it was signed in May 2001 in Sweden, was designed to ban a number of pesticides and other chemicals from use.
-During the negotiations, IEN played a key role in expressing to delegates what indigenous peoples wanted from the treaty.
+During the negotiations, IEN played a role in expressing to delegates what indigenous peoples wanted from the treaty.
 Throughout the period, the IEN met with delegates from all over the world in order to sensitise them on how indigenous peoples are impacted by POPs and their expectations from the treaty.

 Reducing emissions from deforestation and forest degradation (REDD) is a policy mechanism designed to work for the preservation of global forests and it is backed by many influential environmental organizations like Greenpeace and Conservation International.
 REDD is centered around the idea of providing forest owners with financial incentive to preserve them.
 However, in accomplishing this, it also requires the relocation of indigenous peoples who reside in forests that are being targeted and is therefore very controversial among grassroots and indigenous organizations.
 IEN publicly opposes REDD, claiming that it is a direct violation of the rights of indigenous peoples to have autonomy over their own land.